-From October through May, the site offers a nighttime light show on Friday and Saturday nights.
+From October through May, the site sometimes offers a nighttime light show (M$7) on Friday and Saturday nights.
 It’s quite a spectacle, but call ahead because the shows are not regular.

-From Cuernavaca’s market, buses with ‘Xochi’ on their windshield (M$13) depart every 30 minutes for the site entrance.
+From Cuernavaca’s market, buses with ‘Xochi’ on their windshield (M$14) depart every 30 minutes for the site entrance.
 On arrival, you’ll need to walk to the museum to buy tickets.
 The last return bus leaves around 6pm.
-Alternatively, take a taxi (M$20) from the site to the nearby town of Alpuyeca, where there are frequent buses back to Cuernavaca.
+Alternatively, take a taxi (M$25) from the site to the nearby town of Alpuyeca, where there are frequent buses back to Cuernavaca.